Last reviewed on 14th September 2023 by Martin Alexander (Mortgage Advisor)

 - Faster turnaround times

 Based on your occupation, you may qualify for reduced mortgage rates.
 A mainstream applicant will usually pay the standard rates and fees, whereas a qualified professional can be discounted.

 Discounts can be applied to both rates and fees.
 This is a huge advantage as it can save you thousands of pounds over the duration of your mortgage term.

 Lenders don’t just stop at fees and rates.
 Working professionals may be approved for mortgages with lower deposits.
 For instance, where a mainstream borrower needs a 15% deposit for a specific rate, a professional may only need 10%.

 If you’re aiming to maximise your loan amount, your career choice can significantly boost your borrowing power.
 Mainstream borrowers are limited to borrowing up to a maximum of five times their annual salaries.
 Some lenders will assess affordability on only four times an applicant’s annual salary.

 Applicants in certain occupations can borrow even more than five times their annual income.
 This is great for when you need a maximum loan amount.
 In addition to a lower deposit requirement and reduced fees, you begin to see how advantageous mortgages for professionals really are.

 Regular mortgages are often capped on how much borrowers can overpay.
 Although mortgages for professionals can also be capped, the allowance is usually higher and can sometimes be uncapped.

 This is yet another advantage, as you can aim to pay your mortgage off as soon as possible to minimise the amount of interest you pay over your mortgage term.

-Am I eligible for a professional mortgage?
+Am I eligible for mortgage incentives?